aegerev/egerev_MIT-portfolio/README.md

 * "CONTACT ME":
     * This page is simple.
 It's nothing more than a Contact Me page.

+* "VIEW GITHUB":
+    * This page shows you how this website is made by rdirecting you to the site's Github repository.

 # Technology Stack
 * HTML
 * CSS